-Evidence-based practice has the potential to generate effective educational programs and promote positive outcomes for students.
-Yet, Klingner, Boardman, and McMaster (2013) outlined that educators are less likely to adopt and sustain these practices at scale without strategic and systematic support from researchers.
+systematic support from researchers.
 Implementation science suggests that researchers first conduct efficacy studies on a small scale to validate an intervention before implementing them at a larger scale under real-world (day-to-day) conditions.
-The quality of implementation during the latter phase may bound the benefits of evidence-based programs in school environments (Cook & Odom, 2013).
-Implementation fidelity refers to the extent to which someone implements a program according to the original and intended design (Lee, Penfield, & Maerten-Rivera, 2009).
-Durlak and DuPre (2008) found that educators who do not specialize in research (e.g., teachers) often do not implement an intervention to 100% fidelity under the real-world conditions of a classroom.
+The quality ofimplementation during the latter phase may bound the benefits of evidence-based programs in school environments (Cook & Odom, 2013).
+Implementation fidelity refers to the extent to which someone implements a program according to the original and intended design (Lee et al., 2009).
+Durlak and DuPre (2008) found that educators who do not specialize in research (e.g., teachers) often do not implement an intervention to 100% fidelity under the realworld conditions of a classroom.
 They also found that low-quality implementation of evidence-based interventions results in smaller effect sizes on outcome variables; including those linked to student achievement.
 This highlights the importance of identifying effective implementation support models to ensure that teachers are able to elicit desired and intended outcomes from evidence-based educational interventions.

 Training can be an effective way of helping teachers to develop conceptual understanding of interventions but alone may not yield sufficient changes in practice (Education Endowment Foundation, 2019).
-Coaching teachers offers a lever for improving the quality of implementation by supporting them to translate knowledge into classroom practice (Kraft, Blazar, & Hogan, 2018).
+Coaching teachers offers a lever for improving the quality of implementation by supporting them to translate knowledge into classroom practice (Kraft et al., 2018).
 Sailors and Shanklin (2010) used the term coaching to describe a process of sustained school-based support from a knowledgeable individual.
 Coaches model research-driven interventions and work with teachers to explore how they can use the strategies with their own students.
 Coaching programs can take a variety of forms, but generally consist of one-on-one interactions between a coach and a teacher.
 These interactions provide a platform for teachers to receive individualized feedback based on their professional development (PD) needs (Fletcher & Mullen, 2012).

 Following a meta-analysis of 60 studies, Kraft et al. (2018) found that teachers often receive coaching in conjunction with additional treatment elements (i.e., in 90% of the reviewed studies teachers received coaching alongside group training, instructional content, and/or video resources).
 Their analysis revealed a pooled effect size of +0.18 standard deviations (SD) relating to the effect of these programs on student achievement and +0.49 SD relating to teachers' instructional practices.
 In their theory of action, Kraft et al. outlined that training sessions help improve teacher pedagogical and content knowledge.
 This knowledge, alongside coaching and the availability of relevant materials, positively influences teaching behavior.
 As a result, teachers implement higher-quality teaching practices and are better able to identify and use strategies that support student outcomes.
-However, it is worth noting that most of the interventions that met Kraft et al's inclusion criteria focused on applying these practices to literacy and content-based interventions; with only two studies reporting the outcomes of mathematics programs.
-Moreover, Kraft et al's, analysis revealed that the effects on student outcomes from larger-scale effectiveness trials were smaller (+0.10 SD) than those employing smaller-scale efficacy designs (+0.28 SD).
+However, it is worth noting that most of the interventions that met Kraft et al.'s inclusion criteria focused on applying these practices to literacy and content-based interventions; with only two studies reporting the outcomes of mathematics programs.
+Moreover, Kraft et al.'s analysis revealed that the effects on student outcomes from larger-scale effectiveness trials were smaller (+0.10 SD) than those employing smallerscale efficacy designs (+0.28 SD).
 Whilst coaching might be a valuable tool, research is still needed to disentangle the effects of coaching from additional treatment elements and to establish the effects of using coaching programs at scale.